ExplainableMachines/group_website/_members/xandra-schuler.md

 name: Xandra Schuler
 image: images/xandra_schuler_picture.jpg
 description: Master Student
-role: master
+role: alumni
 # links:\
 #   github: todo
 #   twitter: todo
 ---

-Xandra is a Master student working on her thesis in the group.
-For the thesis, she is developing new methods to identify global mechanistic circuits in neural networks for vision.
+Xandra was a Master student in the group, for which she was developing new methods to identify global mechanistic circuits in neural networks for vision.